Follow us on networks

 But the big question is whether the female orgasm could promote fertility and the possibility of pregnancy.

-Some studies suggest that there is a correlation between female orgasm and fertility success, but these are quite old studies that have been somewhat nuanced later.
+Some studies suggest that there is a correlation between female orgasm and fertility success, but these are quite old studies that have been, in some way, later qualified.

-On a scientific level, then, It is not entirely clear whether or not female orgasm can help fertility.
+On a scientific level, then, It's not entirely clear whether or not the female orgasm can help fertility.

-And, in many cases, among the fertility professionals themselves.
+And, in many cases, among fertility professionals themselves.
 There may be some reason behind this.

 The female orgasm and its physiological usefulness

 The purpose of the female orgasm in humans has been studied for a long time.
-Some theorize that it's just fun, while others say that it definitely helps with conception.
+Some theorize that it only adds fun, while others say it definitely helps with conception.

-If female orgasms can help conceive, what could be the mechanism?
+If female orgasms can help conceive, what could the mechanism be?

 Let's look at some of the theories about female orgasms.
 There are three main hypotheses about how the female orgasm can help you get pregnant.

 Proposed by zoologist Desmond Morris in 1967, this hypothesis says that the purpose of female orgasms is to tire women out.
-In this way, the women remained lying down for longer after the sexual act, which would make it easier for the sperm to reach their destination.
+In this way, women remained lying down for longer after sexual intercourse, which would make it easier for the sperm to reach their destination.

 This hypothesis is undoubtedly the most widespread.
 It is based on the fact that the contractions of the uterus during the female orgasm could help to "suck" the semen that is deposited in the vagina, near the cervix.
 That would help move the sperm through the uterus and fallopian tubes.